eruditelite/raspberry_pi_setup/README.md

 ### Set Up the Network ###

-To do this, mount the boot partition and add the following to the boot partition after writing the image.
+To do this, mount the boot partition and add the following to the boot partition (not the boot directory in the root partition!) after writing the image.

   * Create an empty file named 'ssh' in the boot partition (touch ssh).
   * Create a file named 'wpa\_supplicant.conf' with the following contents